 Looking for a 7 day Ireland itinerary?
 So grab a pint of Guinness and read on!

-Although our 7 day Ireland itinerary back then wasn’t so organized as this one, we still had a fantastic time in the country, and he instantly fell in love with it.
+Although our 7 day Ireland itinerary wasn’t so organized as this one back then, we still had a fantastic time in the country, and he instantly fell in love with it.
 (I did long ago.)

 After all, 1 week in Ireland isn’t enough to learn all its tales, legends, and beautiful stories.
 In fact, you just see the tip of the iceberg in one week.

 But maybe it was the humid, salty air from the sea, the green-hued landscapes, or the delicious Irish drinks we had that made this trip so special.

 Don’t know what to see in Ireland in 7 days?
 Check out the best Ireland itinerary!

 Your Remarkable 7 day Ireland Itinerary

 One thing is for sure: something lingered with us, and now it keeps pulling us back there every now and then.